hlandau/ncdns.t/README.md

       name: bit.
       stub-addr: 127.0.0.1@1153

-If not using DNSSEC, also add:
+If you don't want to use DNSSEC, also add:

     server:
       domain-insecure: bit.

+If you do want to use DNSSEC, see the instructions below.

 Note how you can specify a port other than 53.
 This allows you to run both Unbound and ncdns on the same machine.
 Alternately, you could add an additional